MrManBob-sudo/ccc-EnvCTF/README.md

 # Breifing

-Hello, There is a program in build/download that just will not open.
-Can you try to open it?
+Hello, There is a program in build that just will not open.
+It is named golden ticket.
+You need a golden ticket to access it however we can't seem to find the golden ticket.